Believe it or not, the most effective remedy for relieving stress is quite easy to get your hands on. You’ll be surprised at how simple it really is…

 4. Omega-3 Fatty Acids

 Not all fats are created equal.
-Some fats like trans-fats are absolute crap and a major health wrecker.
-Omega-3 fatty acids, on the other hand, is perhaps the most beneficial and natural fat available.
+Some fats, like trans fats, are absolute crap and major health wreckers.
+Omega-3 fatty acids, on the other hand, are perhaps the most beneficial and natural fats available.
 The health benefits aren’t limited to cardiac health and blood lipid improvement.
-More studies are revealing a link between Omega-3s and stress reduction.
+More studies are revealing a link between omega-3s and stress reduction.

-According to a study from the Ohio State University Center for Clinical and Translational Science, college students given an omega-3 supplement reported 20% less anxiety compared to a placebo group.
+According to a study from the Ohio State University Center for Clinical and Translational Science, college students given an omega-3 supplement reported 20 percent less anxiety compared to a placebo group.

-Omega-3s is a supplement you should be consuming more of anyways for its multitude of benefits.
+Omega-3s are supplements you should be consuming more of anyway for their multitude of benefits.
 It’s no surprise then that this beneficial fat is found in natural supplements for anxiety.